godvmxi/chia_plot_tools/README.md

 ## CHIA PLOT TOOLS
 ### NOTE:
 1. Change your plot public key and farm pool key first in the chia_plot.sh first
-2. change your api key in HPool-Miner-chia/config.yaml, Do no attack me, just for fun
+2. Change your api key in HPool-Miner-chia/config.yaml, Do no attack me, just for fun
 ### Feature
-> support hpool tools
+> Support hpool tools
-> support chia cli tools
+> Support chia cli tools
+> Mine in hpool, default use the latest version, change a link when your want to use an older version
-> support each task temp and dst define
+> Support each task temp and dst define
-> support chia cli temp2 define
+> Support chia cli temp2 define
-> add task start delay setting for muli-plot in small ssd, such as plot 2 in on 512GB SSD
+> Add task start delay setting for muli-plot in small ssd, such as plot 2 in on 512GB SSD
-> use tmux to run the task
+> Use tmux to run the task
-> use sysstat, htop to monitor the system usage
+> Use sysstat, htop to monitor the system usage

 ### Config your file